rordonez/revolut/README.md

 = Revolut REST API Design

-The purpouse of this project is to define a basic REST API for money transfers between internal users/accounts.
+The purpose of this project is to define a basic REST API for money transfers between internal users/accounts.

 == Technology Stack